Study in the UK - Across the Pond Canada

 I became familiar with education qualifications from many countries and after two years in China, I felt that my real calling was teaching.
 I was ready to choose a programme to get certified.

-While looking at post graduate qualifications around the world, I kept coming back to Strathclyde’s PGDE programme.
+While looking at post graduate qualifications around the world, I kept coming back to University of Strathclyde’s PGDE programme.
 It was appealing to me because it was offered at a masters level, and after completing the course I’d have half the credits necessary for an M.Ed

 The course was also heavily focused on the placement learning and experiences.
 The PGDE stands for Professional Graduate Diploma in Education, and the focus is very much about training new teachers for the professional world of education.